dustinpfister/blog_posts/_posts/threejs-examples-many-object-tweening.md

 layout: post
 categories: three.js
 id: 1002
-updated: 2022-08-26 15:58:50
+updated: 2023-09-13 11:29:28
-version: 1.10
+version: 1.11
 ---

 Not to long ago I made a [threejs example](/2021/02/19/threejs-examples/) about a function that will [update the values of one position attribute of a buffer geometry as a lerp](/2022/07/01/threejs-examples-lerp-geo/) between one geometry and another.
 However what if I am doing just that, but all of a sudden I need to stop, and then start lerping to yet another geometry?
 In other words a kind of many object tween between more than one state of similar geometries.

 I wanted to make my own kind of system for this sort of thing then that works by using a function similar to my lerp geometry function, but using it to lerp not just once, but a few times, and create a mean between all of the results.
 This mean between several lerps of geometries will then be what is used to update the geometry of a single mesh object.
 In this post I will then be writing about the current state of the source code of what I have together thus far for this system.

+Keep in mind though that this is my own weird system for this sort of thing that should not be used in any kind of production project.
+Also there is an official kind of way of doing this when it comes to morph attributes.
+I have found that there are some weird cases in which I might still want to do something like this, but not often, and also with attributes other than the position attribute.

 <!-- more -->